-By using content hashes within your bundle file names, you can indicate to the browser when the contents of a file has changed thus invalidating the cache.
+By using content hashes within your bundle file names, you can indicate to the browser when the content of a file has changed, thus invalidating the cache.
 Once you start doing this though, you'll immediately notice some funny behavior.
-Certain hashes change even when their contents apparently do not.
-This is caused by the injection of the runtime and manifest which changes every build.
+Certain hashes change even when their content apparently does not.
+This is caused by the injection of the runtime and manifest, which changes every build.

 See the manifest section of our Output management guide to learn how to extract the manifest, and read the guides below to learn more about the intricacies of long term caching.